sushanth262/AURA/aura-deployment/scripts/README.md

 See the script header for full help.

+### Logo or UI looks outdated after deploy

+The script deploys **whatever static files are inside the container image**, not your working tree.
+After changing assets under `aura-frontend/icons/` or branding code, **rebuild and push the frontend image to GHCR** (for example `terraform apply` in `aura-deployment`, or your CI pipeline), then run this script again so `docker pull` gets the new digest.
+If the UI still looks old, hard-refresh the browser or bypass CDN cache; Static Web Apps can cache aggressively.

 ## Local Docker provider

 See `setup-local-docker-provider.ps1` in this folder for Docker-related setup used by deployment tooling.